Appointment of Auditor

 If in case, at any annual general meeting, no auditor is appointed or re-appointed, then the existing auditor of the company would continue to be the auditor of the company.

 Auditor Appointment for Listed Company

-The provisions relating to Auditor appointment for a listed company are more stringent than appointment of auditor for a private company.
+The provisions relating to Auditor appointment for a listed company are more stringent than the appointment of the auditor for a private company.
 For instance, a listed company cannot appoint an individual as auditor for more than one term of five consecutive years.
 Also, an audit firm cannot be appointed as Auditor of a listed company for more than two terms of five consecutive years.

 Power and Duties of Auditor of the Company

-An Auditor of the Company must be an independent person engaged by the Company for the purpose of expressing an opinion on whether the financial statements prepared by the company are free of material misstatements, fraud or error and inline with the Accounting Standards.
-It is important to note that it is the responsibility of the Company to maintain book of accounts and prepare financial statements of the Company.
+An Auditor of the Company must be an independent person engaged by the Company for the purpose of expressing an opinion on whether the financial statements prepared by the company are free of material misstatements, fraud or error and in line with the Accounting Standards.
+It is important to note that it is the responsibility of the Company to maintain a book of accounts and prepare financial statements of the Company.
 The Auditor of the Company cannot maintain the Book of Accounts of the Company or prepare financial statements of the Company, as it would impair his/her independence.
 (Know more).

 Resignation of Auditor

 Firstly, the auditor must provide notice for resignation to the company and would file a statement in the form of ADT-3 form.
 This statement would be sent to the RoC within 30 days from the date of the resignation.